Thinking About Infrastructure 2018 and Beyond

 Wednesday October 24 - Thursday October 25 2018 • Shaw Centre • Ottawa, Ontario

 The infrastructure gap is in the news almost every day.
-It’s a massive number that keeps on growing.
-What does this mean for decision making around infrastructure, and how can we thoughtfully respond to the gap?
+It is a massive number that keeps on growing.
+What does this mean for decision making around infrastructure, and how can we respond to the gap?

-Over the last few decades, a growing number of organizations have attempted to calculate Canada’s infrastructure gap.
+Over the last few decades, organizations have attempted to calculate Canada’s infrastructure gap.
 A reflection of the investment required to maintain and restore existing infrastructure, the gap has become an important measure of our ability to keep pace with the demand for services and our commitment to the very structures that affect our quality of life.
+The resulting numbers are massive—in the billions of dollars—and growing.

-But are we measuring the right things?
-What do we mean when we talk about infrastructure?
-How we should ultimately respond to this ever-growing gap.
+As these numbers swell, so does the sense of urgency around dealing with the issues associated with infrastructure.
+But there remain important questions around whether we are measuring the right things, what we mean when we talk about infrastructure, and how we should ultimately respond to this ever-growing gap.

-Infrastructure is about more than just physical things, it’s also about the services delivered through those things.
+Infrastructure is more than just physical things.
+It is about the services delivered through those things.

-Infrastructure debates tend to focus on large-scale, expensive, physical things (and the politics of wanting those things).
-By expanding our definition to include services, we unlock a series of pathways that can help us better address the infrastructure issues.
+When we talk about infrastructure, we tend to think about large-scale, expensive, physical things.
+Yet a key theme underpinning this conference is not just infrastructure itself, but the services delivered.
+By expanding our definition to include services, we unlock a series of pathways to help us better address the issues associated with infrastructure.

-Experts from across Canada and abroad will share their insights on how to understand and respond to the infrastructure issues.
-Emerging and best practices will be discussed, with a view towards informing practice and policy in Canada.
+Hear from experts across Canada and abroad share their insights on how to understand and respond to the issues associated with infrastructure.
+Emerging and best practices in other countries will be discussed, with a view towards informing practice and policy in Canada.

 Building on Success